 Interested in becoming a Mental Health First Aider?

 If you are interested in becoming a MHFA please discuss this with your line manager.
 At this time we are looking for more academics and men to be trained, to increase the diversity of our MHFAs.
-If you would like to discuss what the role entails further, then please contact one of our mental health first aiders listed above.
+Details on the training course and available dates can be found on the Mental Health First Aid accreditation webpages.

 by Gale Lewis one of our MHFAs

 I signed up for the Mental Health First Aider training as I have always felt that I am an approachable person and genuinely care about people’s wellbeing.
 Despite a lot of work being done to break down the stigma of mental health, unfortunately a lot of people still feel that the stigma prevales.